edwin-adams/Cravate-app/readme.md

 <h2 style ="font-family: Arial">Usage Scenario</h2>

-When a user starts the application for the first time, they
+When a user starts the application for the first time, they will be able to select the role they want to choose
 <figure align="center">
   <img src="images\splash_screen.jpeg" alt="Splash Screen" height="200" />
   <figcaption>Splash Screen.</figcaption>